-To me, it kind of had a Disney Land feel.
-Which, in my opinion, is fine for a theme park, but not for a UNESCO World Heritage city.
+To me, it kind of had a Disneyland feel.
+Which, in my opinion, is fine for a theme park, but not for a UNESCO World Heritage site city.

 Would we go back to Dubrovnik?

-I’m not one to discourage people to go places.
+I’m not one to discourage people from going to places.
 I’m glad I visited Dubrovnik because I would have always wondered what it is like.

 And circumstances definitely affect how much I like a place.
 Maybe with the cooler temperatures and fewer crowds of low season, I would enjoy myself much more.

 So to answer the question above, “Would we go back?”
 Absolutely.
 I’m all about second (and third!) chances.
 But I also wanted to share our honest opinions because I haven’t heard many others talk openly about this.